Welcome to Lesson 2 of the self-guided onboarding program!

 To create a subsite under the site you have already created, open the site tree and select the site that you want to create a new subsite under, then follow the previously explained process on how to create a new site.

-Tip: There is no limit to the number of sites or sub-sites you can create.
-You may have a site tree that is several levels deep.
-There is no ideal number of sites to create however, too many or too few will have implications such as email notifications which will be covered in another lesson.
+Tip: There is no ideal site size when thinking about the number of sites or sub-sites to create.
+You may have a site tree that is relatively flat or several levels deep.
+There is no ideal number however, too many or too few will have implications on email notifications or reporting which will be covered in future lessons.

 Important: Employees added to eCompliance must be assigned to a site created in the system.
 Consider where your employees are located and the documents and forms they will need access to.
 Document your employee roles and map out the employee data they should have access to in the system.